This post may contain affiliate links at no additional cost to you.

 1) Meeting New People

-Let me start off by saying Jared and I are social hermits in everything that we do.
+Let me start off by saying Hubby and I are social hermits in everything that we do.
 Both of us scored highly as “INTJ/P” under the Myer Briggs personality test1 with a near 100% score leveraging into I(ntroversion) instead of E(xtroversion).
 We do not host dinner parties or go anywhere or even make good eye conta…OK, this is sounding sad…we’re just introverts and there’s nothing wrong with that.

-As a result of our introversion, Jared and I choose to not meet or greet the majority of our Airbnb guests.
+As a result of our introversion, Hubby and I choose to not meet or greet the majority of our Airbnb guests.
 It’s just social anxiety with a good tablespoon of pure lazy.
 Although we do not greet the majority of our guests, sometimes we still end up having these amazing chats with our guests from almost every walk of life and all different parts of the world.

 Besides seeing our unused extra room bring in $60 a night without effort, the second most exciting thing was being about to host real travelers from all over the world.
 I’m an introvert and even I think that’s cool!